logjuicer/logjuicer/crates/generate/README.md

-logreduce-generate
+logjuicer-generate
 ==================

-This library provides a logfile generator for testing the logreduce project.
+This library provides a logfile generator for testing the logjuicer project.